HârnWorld: Reception

+Lisa Stevens reviewed HârnWorld in White Wolf #22 (Aug./Sept., 1990), rating it a 4 out of 5 and stated that "Overall, Hârn is the best campaign world I have come across in my years of gaming and my recommendation is unreserved.
+With the exception of the missing character generation section, the 2nd edition is a marked improvement.
+In the past, Columbia Game's products have been rather pricey, scaring off potential customers, but you get what you pay for and HârnWorld is excellent."

 In the May 1996 edition of Dragon (Issue 229), Rick Swan called the full-colour map "gorgeous" and the artwork "evocative."
 He noted that "Harn World emphasizes culture and economics at the expense of magic and monsters, making it less appealing to hack'n'slashers than to veterans who take their games seriously."
 Swan also admitted the amount of information here was overwhelming, but concluded, "Unwieldy?
 Perhaps.
 To call Harn World ambitious is like calling the Grand Canyon a large hole.
 But if you've outgrown dungeon crawls, you might be ready to jump in."